bulwark-crypto/Bulwark-KB/docs/FAQs/index.md

 ![FAQs](../assets/images/faqs_animated.svg "FAQs")

-A collection of answers to frequenly asked questions about Bulwark.
+A collection of answers to frequently asked questions about Bulwark.